-The Water Authority is currently erecting a new headquarters building at one of its existing sites in New Hyde Park.
-The Headquarters Project is comprised of two phases.
-Phase I, which includes design, preparation of the grounds, connection to discharge sewers, new power services, an emergency generator, additional underground distribution lines and the construction of the garage facility is nearly complete.
-The phase II of construction is in progress.
-Currently, the Water Authority operates from leased office space at 58 South Tyson Avenue, Floral Park, New York.
-It is anticipated that the Water Authority will save approximately \$350,000 annually in lease, maintenance and property tax expenses by moving to our own headquarters facility.
+In October 2013, the Water Authority moved its headquarters to a new building it constructed on an existing site, located at 1580 Union Turnpike, New Hyde Park, NY 11040-1762.
+Previously, the Water Authority operated from leased office space at 58 South Tyson Avenue, Floral Park, New York.
+It is anticipated that the Water Authority will save approximately \$350,000 annually in lease, maintenance and property tax expenses by moving its headquarters facility.